-442 In the passive cloud detector arrangement, an inexpensive and commonly available VT8440B photodiode (peak 443 spectral response at 580 nm) was implemented with an amplifier circuit, to provide a large signal input to the data 444 acquisition system (Nicoll and Harrison, 2012).
-This essentially provided a measurement of solar radiation, falling 445 either directly on the photodiode, or as diffuse solar radiation after scattering of sunlight in cloud.
-The presence or 446 absence of cloud modifies the variability in solar radiation.
-Within a cloud, the light is essentially isotropic, so 447 swinging motion of the radiosonde has little or no effect, but away from cloud, the light intensity varies strongly with 448 direction.
-Figure 10a shows the change in solar radiation received by a downwards-facing photodiode as it rises 449 through low stratiform cloud.
-At the cloud base, the radiation begins to increase steadily with height as the optical 450 thickness of the cloud diminishes.
-As the instrument emerges from the cloud top, the solar radiation variability sharply 451 increases, due to swing of the radiosonde beneath the carrier balloon.
-The relative humidity sensor data is provided
+435 In the passive cloud detector arrangement, an inexpensive and commonly available VT8440B photodiode (peak 436 spectral response at 580 nm) was implemented with an amplifier circuit, to provide a large signal input to the data 437 acquisition system (Nicoll and Harrison, 2012).
+This essentially provided a measurement of solar radiation, falling 438 either directly on the photodiode, or as diffuse solar radiation after scattering of sunlight in cloud.
+The presence or 439 absence of cloud modifies the variability in solar radiation.
+Within a cloud, the light is essentially isotropic, so 440 swinging motion of the radiosonde has little or no effect, but away from cloud, the light intensity varies strongly with 441 direction.
+Figure 10a shows the change in solar radiation received by a downwards-facing photodiode as it rises 442 through low stratiform cloud.
+At the cloud base, the radiation begins to increase steadily with height as the optical 443 thickness of the cloud diminishes.
+As the instrument emerges from the cloud top, the solar radiation variability sharply 444 increases, due to swing of the radiosonde beneath the carrier balloon.
+The relative humidity sensor data is provided 445 for comparison, in which much less distinct boundaries are apparent at the cloud base and cloud top.
+With the relative 446 humidity measurement alone, the cloud position would only be poorly defined.

-Extending the range of sensors, although apparently moving away from the initial science objective, has also brought the benefit of diversifying funding sources.
+11 Extending the range of sensors, although apparently moving away from the initial science objective, has also brought the benefit of diversifying funding sources.